kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 * Web: 2 RPS
 * Git: 2 RPS

-As such, the following options files are recommended to be used based on your target environment user count:
+As such, the following RPS is recommended to be used based on your target environment user count:

 | Users | RPS  |
 |-------|------|